rpmuller/ePubs/WP1.md

 One of the most important results, to the Greeks, of commerce or piracy at first the two are scarcely distinct was the acquisition of the art of writing.
-Although writing had existed for thousands of years in Egypt and Babylonia, and the Minonn Cretans had a script (which has not been deciphered), there is no conclusive evidence that the Greeks acquired alphabetic writing until about the tenth century BC.
+Although writing had existed for thousands of years in Egypt and Babylonia, and the Minoan Cretans had a script (which has not been deciphered), there is no conclusive evidence that the Greeks acquired alphabetic writing until about the tenth century BC.
 They learnt the art from the Phoenicians, who, like the other